Quick/Nimble/README.md

 Nimble
 ======

 A Matchers Framework for Swift.
+Rewritten from the ground up.

 Setup
 -----